aerospike-examples/docker-demo/README.md

 Recent improvements in Swarm keep making the demo shorter and sweeter, and pull requests are gratefully accepted.
 Especially the ones that use the Mac's native virtualization system instead of VMware.

+( this codebase includes two demo applicatios - vote and count.
+Vote is the cool one that's an internet poll voting application.
+Count is a web counter, which is also kind of cool - and maybe more useful.
+Feel free to examine that code. )

 # Orchestration & Networking demo

 ## Cavets